 During the session feel free to ask questions or chat if that makes you more comfortable, or completely zone out.
 Feedback during and after the session is always appreciated!

 What did I miss?
 Is there anything else that keeps you from making your first (or next) massage appointment?
-Let me know in the comments or email me at email@example.com.
+Let me know at firstname.lastname@example.org.